developmentseed/eoapi-cdk/README.md

 _Warning_: If you rebase `main`, you must ensure that the commits referenced by tags point to commits that are within the `main` branch.
 If a commit references a commit that is no longer on the `main` branch, Semantic Release will fail to detect the correct version of the project.
 [More information](https://github.com/semantic-release/semantic-release/issues/1121#issuecomment-517945233).

+## Tests

+Each new release triggers an integration test against a running deployment that uses the newly releases constructs.
+See the corresponding [github workflow](https://github.com/developmentseed/eoapi-cdk/blob/main/.github/workflows/deploy.yaml) and the [tests definition](https://github.com/developmentseed/eoapi-cdk/blob/main/tests).